 A server object obtained with opcua new server requires a running event loop as long as it is in running state (started with opcua start).
-It re-dispatches itself using a Tcl timer callback whose interval is controlled by the protocol timers of the OPC/UA stack implementation.
+Depending on the support of the underlying open62541 library, the opcua server's network handler re-dispatches itself using a Tcl timer callback whose interval is controlled by the protocol timers of the OPC/UA stack implementation, or it spins up a dedicated thread which deals with the network traffic.
+In the latter case, a running event loop is required, too, for processing method and datasource callbacks.